TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Our Proposed Design

 \section{Our Proposed Design}

-In this section, we propose a pre-processing approach for AMR data to leverage high-dimensional SZ lossy compression at each AMR level.
-Specifically, we propose three pre-process strategies to mitigate the issue of irregular data distribution.
-We further propose Shared Huffman Encoding (SHE) and integrate it into the SZ compressor to further improve the compression performance for AMR data.
-We also propose an adaptive approach to select the best-fit pre-processing strategy based on the data density of each level.
+In this section, we introduce a compression framework tailored for AMR data, utilizing high-dimensional SZ lossy compression for each AMR level.
+Our initial proposal, \textsc{TAC}, integrates three pre-process strategies to address the challenges posed by irregular data distributions.
+Extending \textsc{TAC}, we present \textsc{TAC+}.
+In \textsc{TAC+}, we refine two pre-process methods from the original TAC and introduce Shared Huffman Encoding (SHE).
+We then integrate SHE with the Lor/Reg algorithm to bolster compression efficacy for AMR data.
+Furthermore, we propose adaptive approaches for \textsc{TAC}/\textsc{TAC+}, enabling the selection of the most suitable pre-process method based on each level's data density.